AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 At this point, Target isn't really doing anything, so there is nothing to validate.

->[!NOTE] Each version of the Target extension comes with a specific version of at.js.
+>[!NOTE] Each version of the Target extension comes with a specific version of at.js, which is listed in the extension description.
 You update the at.js version by updating the Target extension.

 ## Load Target and Fire the Global Mbox

 Marketers use Target to control the visitor experience on the page when testing and targeting content.
 Because of this important role in the display of the page, you should load Target as early as possible to minimize the impact on page visibility.
 In this section, we will load the Target JavaScript library&mdash;at.js&mdash;as well as fire the global mbox.

-You can use the `All Pages - Library Loaded` rule you created in the lesson "[Add Data Elements, Rules and Libraries](launch-data-elements-rules.md)" to implement Target because it is triggered as early as possible on every page.
+You can use the `All Pages - Library Loaded` rule you created in the lesson "[Add Data Elements, Rules and Libraries](launch-data-elements-rules.md)" to implement Target because it is already triggered on the first event that will fire on a page load&mdash;the Library Loaded event.

 **To Load Target**